holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Capabilities {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-capabilities}

 There are several ways you can [minimise your set of capabilities](http://rhelblog.redhat.com/2016/10/17/secure-your-containers-with-this-one-weird-trick/) that the root user of the container will run. `pscap` is a useful command from the `libcap-ng-utils` package in Debian and some other distributions.
-Once installed you can check which capabilities your container built from the `<amazing>` image runs with, by:
+Once installed, you can check which capabilities your container built from the `<amazing>` image runs with, by:

 {linenos=off, lang=Bash}
     docker run -d <amazing> sleep 5 >/dev/null; pscap | grep sleep